Categories

 For one month Iṣfandíyár went about in the streets and bazaars, selling small things he owed.
 When he had paid every last debt, he went to the family and said goodbye, for he knew he could stay with them no longer.
 A minister agreed to take him in and protect and shelter him during this dangerous time.

 Many months later, Bahá’u’lláh was released from prison, and He and His family were exiled from Persia by the authorities.
 They went to Baghdád, a city in the neighboring country.
 Iṣfandíyár, ever faithful to Bahá’u’lláh, journeyed to Baghdád to ask whether he could once again serve in His household.
 Bahá’u’lláh said to him, “When you left us, there was a Persian minister who gave you a place to stay when no one else could give you protection.
-Because he gave you shelter and protected you, you must be faithful to him.
+Because he sheltered you and protected you, you must be faithful to him.
 If he is satisfied to have you go, then come to us; but if he does not want you to go, do not leave him.”

 Of course, Iṣfandíyár was so upright, so trustworthy, and loyal, that the minister did not want him to go.
 “O Iṣfandíyár!” he exclaimed, “I am not willing that you should go, yet, if you wish to go, let it be according to your own will.”
 But Iṣfandíyár remembered Bahá’u’lláh’s words.
 He remained in the minister’s service until, sometime later, the minister passed away and Iṣfandíyár once again returned to the family he so loved, serving ‘Abdu’l-Bahá to the end of his days.